 Q: What are the US Naval Academy’s requirements for vehicular entry?

-This change does not alleviate the requirement for employees or anyone assigned to the installation for over 60 days to register their vehicle at the Pass and ID office.
+Employees or anyone assigned to the installation for over 60 days is required to register their vehicle at the Pass and ID office.
 The purpose of base registration is to issue appropriate parking decals for faculty, staff, residents and midshipmen as well as ensure compliance with local safety, insurance, registration, and emission control requirements.
 Rank insignia will still be issued to 0-6 and above so that they can take advantage of special parking privileges.
+New employees or existing employees who get new vehicles are required to register them with the Pass and ID office.
+If you have any questions please contact Pass and ID at 410.293.4019 or NSAAParking@us.navy.mil.

 Q: Do all passengers with a properly DoD credentialed driver have to have DoD IDs?